Pavan Varma: Political career

 In June 2014, he was elected to the Rajya Sabha, the upper house of India's Parliament, representing the state of Bihar.
 He served in this capacity until July 2016.
 During this period, he was also appointed as the National General Secretary and National Spokesperson of the Janata Dal (United).

 Varma served as the National General Secretary of the JD(U) until 29 January 2020.
-He subsequently joined the All India Trinamool Congress on 23 November 2021 and was appointed the party’s National Vice-President on 19 December 2021.
+He subsequently joined the Trinamool Congress on 23 November 2021 and was appointed the party's National Vice-President on 19 December 2021.
 He resigned from the post and left the party on 12 August 2022, following political realignments in Bihar associated with the formation of the Mahagathbandhan (Grand Alliance) government.

 Literary career

 Varma is a noted author and commentator on Indian culture, history, and society.
 He has written both non-fiction and translations, contributing significantly to public discourse through his publications.
 Some of his notable works include: